Beyond Probability

 1 ?
 2 ?
 3 ?
 4 ? = n

-The numbers 1-4 represent the four words of the Basmalah.
+The numbers 1, 2, 3, 4 represent the four words of the Basmalah.
 The question marks represent any integer number.
 The resultant number "n" is a multiple of 19.
 There are only two possible explanations for these numbers in Facts 2-9 being in this format.
 One explanation is that all this is coincidence.
 After all, miraculous things do occasionally occur that cannot be explained easily, if at all.
 The only other explanation is that the Basmalah has been deliberately structured in a certain way to result in this remarkable mathematical system.
-Let us try to figure out which explanation makes more sense based on probability theory.
+Let us try to figure out which explanation makes more sense based on the laws of probability.

 Imagine that we are playing a lottery.
 This lottery requires that we draw 8 numbers that are between 0 and 9.
 Anyone who satisfies the following conditions wins the jackpot: